openedx/edx-documentation/en_us/shared/subsections/open_response_assessments/Manage_ORA_Assignment.rst

 the assignment in the course, and learners see a **Staff Assessment** step in their assignment.

-Submitting a staff assessment for a team ORA has the following results.
+Submitting a staff assessment for a team ORA has the following results:

-* The score that you give a team in a staff assessment assigns the stame score to all members of the given team.
+* The score that you give a team in a staff assessment assigns the same score to all members of the given team.

-To perform a staff assessment in a team assignment, follow these steps.
+To perform a staff assessment in a team assignment, follow these steps:

 #.
 View the live version of your course in the LMS, and then go to the ORA
    assignment.